Little Iliad: Content

 The Little Iliad is one of the better-attested epics in the Epic Cycle: nearly thirty lines of the original text survive.
-Nevertheless, we are almost entirely dependent on a summary of the Cyclic epics contained in the Chrestomatheia attributed to an unknown Proclus (possibly to be identified with the 2nd-century CE grammarian Eutychius Proclus).
+What is known today about the epic is almost entirely dependent on a summary of the Cyclic epics contained in the Chrestomatheia attributed to an unknown Proclus (possibly to be identified with the 2nd-century CE grammarian Eutychius Proclus).
 Numerous other references give indications of the poem's storyline.

 The poem, "a fast-paced episodic epic with a lot of ground to cover" — which opened it to Aristotle's criticism that it had more plot than an epic should have — opens with the judgment of Achilles's arms, which are to be awarded to the greatest Greek hero: the contest is between Ajax and Odysseus, who recovered Achilles's body in battle.
 With the help of Athena, the arms are awarded to Odysseus, and Ajax goes insane and attacks the Achaeans' herd.
 Later, in shame, he commits suicide, and is buried without full heroic honours, in a coffin rather than cremated on a funeral pyre, "because of the anger of the king", Agamemnon.

 Calchas, the Greek prophet, prophesies that the city of Troy will not fall unless the Greeks recover the arrows of Heracles from the hero Philoctetes, who was left behind on Lemnos when he was bitten by a poisonous snake.
 In accordance with this prophecy, Odysseus and Diomedes go to Lemnos to bring back Philoctetes, who is healed of his wound by Machaon.
 Philoctetes then fights Paris in single combat and kills him.
 After Paris's death, Helenus and Deiphobus fight over Helen.
 Deiphobus wins and marries her.
 The defeated Helenus angrily abandons Troy in spite and moves to Mount Ida.